calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 9. You probably need to upskill in your ability to write _Plain English_
 10. Consider every single email _public domain_

+TASK: In the chat, put the number(s) of the items that resonated most with you.

 My Stories
 ----------